 The B&B Fire area of the southeast Santiam offers one of the better places to find deer on National Forest land within the District.
 The burn is getting brushy which is good for deer populations but can make hunting challenging.
 The southwest portion of the Santiam unit is primarily private lands and hunters should verify the access policy of the particular timber landowner where they plan to hunt.

 Finding deer on national forestlands in the McKenzie can be challenging.
 Hunters should look for areas with recent thinning projects or controlled burns.
 Some thinning has occurred around the North Fork of the Middle Fork Willamette and in the Scott Creek area west of the Mt Washington Wilderness.
 There are strong deer populations on Weyerhaeuser property in the Wendling and Fall Creek areas.
 Access is often limited to specific days and areas.
 Please call the Weyerhaeuser Access Hotline at 1-888-741-5403 for the latest on hunter access restrictions.
-Hunters should be aware that the Wendling Travel Management Area is in effect this year through the end of general rifle deer season.
-This project has increased hunter access with 7-day a week hunting but vehicle travel will be restricted to designated open roads.
+Hunters should be aware that the Wendling Travel Management Area is in effect this year and has been expanded north to the Calapooia Mainline Road.
+The TMA is in effect through the end of general rifle deer season, including the youth extension weekend.
+This project has increased hunter access with 7-day a week hunting but vehicle travel is restricted to designated open roads.
 Open roads will be designated with orange road markers in the field.
 Access may be closed or restricted due to fire danger, management needs, or timber harvest activities.
 Call the Weyerhaeuser Access Hotline at 1-888-741-5403 prompt #6 for updated information on access restrictions.
 Hunter compliance is important for this increase in access to continue into future years.
-During 2011, the Wendling TMA was very popular with hunters and experienced a high volume of use.
-For example, 279 vehicles entered the TMA on the opening morning of general rifle deer season.
+The Wendling TMA has been very popular with hunters and experiences a high volume of use.
+It is estimated that 4597 vehicle use days occurred in 2011 and 3551 vehicle use days occurred in 2012 despite the open period being restricted due to fire danger.
 Hunters concerned with potential crowding can take advantage of the 7 day a week access to hunt mid-week.

 The northern portion of the Indigo unit constantly has a high buck ratio but can be challenging to hunt.
 The 2009 Tumblebug Fire is starting to produce forage and deer populations in the area should begin to respond.
-Hunters will have the best success around the edges of the burn or in areas where the fire was patchy.
+Outside the burn, hunters will want to concentrate their effort near old timber harvest units or natural openings that provide forage.
 Deer numbers have started improving on private timberlands southeast of Cottage Grove with recent timber harvest activity.
 Please call the Weyerhaeuser Access Hotline at 1-888-741-5403 for the latest on hunter access restrictions.
 Hunters may encounter radio collared deer in the Indigo Unit.
 Hunters are reminded to contact ODFW if they harvest a radio collared deer.